The Benefit of Collective Intelligence in Community-Based Content Moderation is Limited by Overt Political Signalling: Discussion

-This finding aligns with previous research showing that overt political identity signalling can create friction within collaborations and undermine the benefits of collective intelligence \cite{iyengar2012affect, guilbeault2018social}.
-One possible explanation is that once individuals become aware of their partner’s political affiliation, they may approach the task with preconceived notions about the other’s character or motives, which can hinder open and effective communication.
-In our study, overt partisan signalling often led to a decline in note quality.
-This suggests that such stereotyping not only reduces the positive effects of collaboration but, in some cases, can entirely reverse them, producing outcomes that are worse than if participants had worked individually.
+The manipulation check based on chat messages revealed descriptive differences across interactional dimensions.
+Compared with the covert condition, chats in the overt condition exhibited higher average partisan identity salience, disagreement, and concessionary behaviour (Figure~S16).
+These patterns help contextualise the decline in note quality under overt political signalling.
+Rather than simply changing the information available to participants, making political affiliation visible may have altered the social context in which collaboration occurred.
+This interpretation aligns with previous research showing that overt political identity cues can create friction within collaborations and undermine the benefits of collective intelligence \citep{iyengar2012affect, guilbeault2018social}.
+When political identity is made explicit, participants may become more attentive to partisan considerations and may evaluate their partner’s suggestions through the lens of political identity rather than solely on the basis of the evidence they provide.
+In our study, overt partisan signalling was associated with a decline in note quality, suggesting that political identity cues can reduce the positive effects of collaboration and, in some cases, may entirely reverse them, producing outcomes that are worse than if participants had worked individually.